lukaselsrode/projects/README.md

 ## Project Overview

 ### Game Development - [COMPLETED]
 Video Games are how I originally got into computers.
-I did not use any game-engines and wrote everything from source. # My Public Projects

-An overview of all my public projects.
-I'm always open to job opportunities and contributing to projects I think have value.
-This repository demonstrates my programming proficiency.
-My main language is Python, but I'm also comfortable writing in:
-C, Go, JS, Bash, and HTML.
-Always open to learning new languages and building "cool-stuff".
-I had another GitHub, but thought it'd be nice to start fresh with a new repository as I get back into the job market.

-## Project Overview

-### Game Development - [COMPLETED]
-Video Games are how I originally got into computers.
 I did not use any game-engines and wrote everything from source.
 - Various game development projects demonstrating core programming concepts